 The Board of Management of Dumfries and Galloway College adopted the 'Code of Conduct for Members' in June 2014.
-The Board also adopted the code of Good Governance for Scotland's Colleges in January 2015.
+This was reviewed by the Standards Commission in 2022 and adopted by the Board.
+The Board also adopted the code of Good Governance for Scotland's Colleges in January 2015, this too has been reviewed and updated by the Good Governance Steering Group.
 The Regional Board complies with the 'College Sector Board Appointments: 2014 Ministerial Guidance' when appointing all non-executive board members.